AgID/peppol.agid.gov.it/en/_posts/news/2023-12-19-peppol-november-release-en.md

     - *C.1.
 CIUS*: BR-IT-071; BR-IT-081; BR-IT-091; BR-IT-171; BR-IT-222; BR-IT-361;
     - *C.2.
 Domestic CIUS*: BR-IT-DC-141; BR-IT-DC-161; BR-IT-DC-221; BR-IT-DC-262; BR-IT-DC-291; BR-IT-DC-351;
     - *C.4.
 Domestic Extensions*: BR-IT-DE-013*; BR-IT-DE-050; BR-IT-DE-051; BR-IT-DE-052
- - Update of the rule BR-IT-DC-480* related to the control of the presence of the stamp on the documents with amount exceeding 77,47 euros;
+ - Update of the rule BR-IT-DC-480* related to the indication of the stamp on the documents;
  - Minor editorial modifications.

 **Changes to code lists and validation artifacts**